houshuang/blog/content/posts/2009-04-27-cantonese-the-movie-killer-tattoo-death-dragon-master-black-hand-massacre-misunderstanding.md

 title: "Cantonese the Movie: Killer Tattoo Death Dragon Master Black Hand Massacre Misunderstanding"
 created_at: Mon, 27 Apr 2009 08:28:48 +0000
 kind: article
-tags:
+tags: china, languages, movies, personal
-- china
-- languages
-- movies
-- personal
 ---

 Yes, that is the unlikely title of a short film that I collaborated in